 - The University should be consistent in its application of English language requirements to ensure that the student body has the competence to engage in the curricular elements that involve English.
-The present extended admission criteria presented in the application should be also published in the programme's webpage.
-In this way students will be able to know exactly what skills they need to have in order to have a successful completion of the programme. - The presentation of the admission criteria on the website is referred to the distance learning MA Educational Administration and Leadership.
-Someone who wants to apply for the conventional program probably will be confused with the presentation of the data and this linkage.
-A clear distinction between the two programmes is suggested in relation to the presentation of the program on the website. - Students' progress process should be clearer and based on coherent and transparent methods.
-In this way both students and teacher will be able to build a safe and meaningful relationship for promoting new knowledge and lead on students' improvement.
+The present extended admission criteria presented in the application should be also published in the program's webpage.
+In this way students will be able to know exactly what skills they need to have in order to have a successful completion of the programme. - The students' handbook describes the general studying regulations applied for every student at the University.
+It would be useful to offer a differentiated handbook dedicated to students enrolled on a postgraduate distance learning programme.